-A touch of Ireland: Creamy potato soup with cabbage and kale
+A touch of Ireland: Creamy Colcannon soup with potato, cabbage and kale

-This creamy potato soup sweetened by cabbage and leeks is perfect winter comfort food with very affordable ingredients.
+This creamy vegetable soup, sweetened by cabbage and leeks, is perfect winter comfort food with very affordable ingredients.

 A lot of our everyday recipes are seasonal, mostly because of the local vegetable delivery we get.
 So to my embarrassment, we didn't pick up this Irish recipe while living in Dublin, but while googling what to use cabbage for, here in Berlin.